janardhan5455/Library-Management-System/README.md

 # Library-Management-System
-This is simple library management system using python and MySQL
+This is simple library management application using python and MySQL

 # Requirements
 tkinter – Please run below command to install tkinter